 Drug use crosses the line into drug addiction when you feel you have to have the drug, and you increase the amount of the drug you take.
 Using drugs or repeating certain compulsive behaviours can become a way of coping with painful psychological feelings such as anxiety, depression & loneliness.
 Various factors, such as your personality, your genetic makeup and peer pressure, affect your likelihood of becoming addicted to a drug.
 In addition, some drugs, such as heroin or cocaine, produce a physical addiction much more quickly than other drugs do for many people.

-Drug Addiction characteristics may include:
+Drug Addiction Traits:

 - Having an intense craving for the drug